openshift/osdctl/docs/command/osdctl_cluster_support_post.md

 ### Options

 ```
   -d, --dry-run             Dry-run - print the limited support reason about to be sent but don't send it.
   -h, --help                help for post
+  -p, --param stringArray   Specify a key-value pair (eg. -p FOO=BAR) to set/override a parameter value in the template.
   -t, --template string     Message template file or URL
       --verbose             Verbose output
 ```

 ### Options inherited from parent commands